In 1988 I read a book

 By the late 1970s,

-Kermit Lynch was importing the wine to the US and it started to get a great
+Kermit Lynch was importing the wine to the US America

 In 1987, some friends